laur89/awesome-stars/README.md

 - [manvalls/titan](https://github.com/manvalls/titan) - A robust FUSE file system backed by a database like MySQL and an object storage like S3
 - [jesseduffield/lazygit](https://github.com/jesseduffield/lazygit) - simple terminal UI for git commands
 - [go-jira/jira](https://github.com/go-jira/jira) - simple jira command line client in Go
-- [moby/moby](https://github.com/moby/moby) - Moby Project - a collaborative project for the container ecosystem to assemble container-based systems
+- [moby/moby](https://github.com/moby/moby) - The Moby Project - a collaborative project for the container ecosystem to assemble container-based systems
 - [schachmat/wego](https://github.com/schachmat/wego) - weather app for the terminal
 - [monmohan/cors-tutorial-practical](https://github.com/monmohan/cors-tutorial-practical) - Demonstrate different CORS scenarios (pre-flight etc.)
 - [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not fre